MetricDuck — Financial Analysis MCP server

 - Single-call deep read → `get_filing_section` with section_id="transcript_prepared_remarks" / "transcript_qa_session"

-- SEC filing diff (vs other Sources) → `get_filing_changes`
+- Cross-period signal changes (vs other Sources) → `screen_filing_signals` with since_date/until_date

 - IR press releases / events → `screen_filing_signals` with signal_type="ir_press_release" Endpoint: https://mcp.metricduck.com/mcp